jordynoche/First-Homelab/Setup/NAS.md

 admin (username)
 openmediavault (password)

+Navigate to profile,

-## 5. Immidiently change password to something you can remember
+change password to somemthing you can remember

 # File accessiblity to finder
 ## 1. Plug USB into server host (HP Stream)
 OMV should automatically detence the usb stick